ferrous-systems/wasm-training-2022/book/src/tutorial/edge/backend.md

 ```rust
 {{#include ../../../../crates/edge/src/main.rs:50}}
 ```

+Locally you can skip this if you want.
+Larger images just take longer to process.

 ✅ Now that you have the image and a filter you can apply this filter as before.
 Instead of writing the result to a file it should be written to a buffer in PNG format.